gracel01/ECE5610Lab/README.md

    as compared to results from the simulation:
    = (Vo(1-D) x Ts)/delta_iL = (12V x 0.5 x 50E-6s)/ 1.04642A = 287E-6 F
 11. Change the output power in this circuit to one-half its original value.
 Measure the peak-peak ripple ∆iL and compare it with that in assignment 3.
 Comment on this comparison.

+To Change teh output power in this circuit to one-half its original value I reduce the resistance for the load to onw half its value of R - 10 ohm to R = 5 ohm.
-12. Calculate Rcrit and verify whether the converter is operating on the boundary of CCM and DCM.
+13. Calculate Rcrit and verify whether the converter is operating on the boundary of CCM and DCM.